 CLASSIC ENGLISH CABINET MAKING FOR THE 21st CENTURY

-Towards the end of the nineteenth century, a young Thomas Bretton was apprenticed to Harry Barlow, working from his premises close to the thriving market town of Great Dunmow, situated some 20 miles or so from Cambridge.
+Towards the end of the nineteenth century, a young Thomas Bretton was apprenticed to Harry Barlow, working from his premises close to the thriving market town of Great Dunmow, Essex, situated some 20 miles or so from Cambridge.

 Having served out his three year apprenticeship at Mr. Barlow’s workshops, the young Thomas continued to strive to learn every aspect of cabinet making; before long, starting to trade on his own account.

 Today, Thos.
 H. Bretton (Cabinet Makers) are still offering the very best in bespoke cabinet making, combining the finest techniques of the past, with the contemporary design requirements of today.